 Former Community head at Dell & Autodesk.

-In a sentence: Seasoned online community and social media executive and advisor with over 20 years experience developing large scale online communities, social media initiatives and successful online product strategies.
+In a sentence: Seasoned online community leader and advisor with over 20 years of experience developing large-scale online communities, digital initiatives, and saas product strategies.

 More About Me: